precondition/precondition.github.io/_posts/2021-02-19-qmk-heatmap.md

 [QMK configurator]: https://config.qmk.fm/#/

 Avoid uploading a picture which separates all your different layers like in [this example](https://media.discordapp.net/attachments/663573863480950808/818128925447946271/layout.png).
-The QMK Heatmap Geneator tool doesn't care whether a key was pressed while a certain layer X was active or not.
-It only visualizes what are the *physical* keys that you press frequently, it couldn't care less what keysyms do those keys actually produce.
+You only get to match as many key as you have submitted in the text box for the ASCII representation of your board.

 ## 2. A text representation of the matrix positions of your keyboard
 Next, you can see a text box prompting you to paste the text representation of the matrix layout produced by `qmk info --matrix`, or `qmk info -m` in short.
 If you wish to obtain the pseudo-graphic layout for another board than your main (as defined by `qmk config`), you can run `qmk info -kb <name> -m`.
 For example, `qmk info -kb handwired/dactyl -m` produces the following output: